isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-features.md

 For more details, see the *Display Attributes* within the *Editor Settings* feature description in the [Left Panel](web-editor-features.md#id2051EA0M0HS) section.

 **Search feature**

-Using the search feature, you can:
--  Search for an element by its name or attribute value.
+Using the search feature, you can search for an element by its name, id, text or attribute value.

--  Search for a string in the id, attribute, or text.
+The search is case-insensitive and exactly matches the string.
+The search results are sorted on the basis of the element's postion in the document.

 You can search for a string in the element if it is shown in the Outline View panel.
-For example, if the string "Adobe" is present in the text of the element and is shown in the Outline View panel (as you have selected **Show Text** from the top shortcut menu), then the containing element is filtered.
-But if the text is not shown in the Outline View panel (as you have not selected **Show Text** from the top shortcut menu), then the containing element is not filtered.
+For example, if the string "Adobe" is present in the text of the element and is shown in the Outline View panel (as you have selected **Show Text** from the View Options dropdown), then the containing element is filtered.
+But if the text is not shown in the Outline View panel (as you have not selected **Show Text** from the the View Options dropdown), then the containing element is not filtered.
 Similarly, you will find the string in the ID or attributes if you have selected them.